wlcx/kicad-interacive-html-bom/readme.md

-# KiCAD Interactive HTML BOM Github Action
+# KiCAD Site Generator
-This repo is a Github action for the KiCAD [Interactive HTML BOM plugin][ibom].
-It will generate an HTML BOM file for each `kicad_pcb` file in the root of the repository.
+This project can generate a static site from a KiCAD project repo, rendering markdown documents, PDF schematics and [Interactive HTML BOMs][ibom] and wrapping them in a nice UI.
+It is intended to run as a Github action.
+Support for other use cases may come at some point (contributions welcome!).

 ## Usage
-Example from a workflow yaml file:
+Example from a Github actions workflow yaml file:
 ```yaml
 jobs:
   generate: